leeemmanuel38/PersonalProfile/README.md

 ***This application is still in development and will likely have more modifications frequently made***

-This application was developed using MERN Stack
+* This application was developed as a MERN Stack
-Web address for deployed application:
+* Web address for EC2 deployed application:
 	Url: http://ec2-34-203-244-60.compute-1.amazonaws.com/

 	PORT: 9000